 The school has an effective Health and Safety Policy and all school activities are risk assessed and documented.
-Designated staff are emergency first-aid trained.
+Designated staff are Paediatric and Emergency First-aid trained.

-School security
+School Security

 The school is a working environment which we have tried to make as safe and secure as possible.
 The school's main playground gates are locked each day at 8.55am and opened again at 3.00pm.
 All parents / carers bringing children to school must leave the school site via the playground gate by 8.55am each day.